ziaualhassain/Angular/README.md

 ## Angular Material is used in few areas such as miniting

-Run 'ng add @angular/material' in the project folder to avoid errors
+Run `ng add @angular/material` in the project folder to avoid errors

 ## Development server